-Overcoming Narcissist abuse, by Elizabeth Shaw- Life Coach.
+Overcoming Narcissistic Abuse, by Elizabeth Shaw- Life Coach.

 Why do most narcissist’s always seem to return to an ex?

 When you think back to their ex, you can probably remember all the narcissist told you about them, if your narcissist moved onto someone new, that’s what they are most likely saying about you.
 Everything they did to you, they are always telling others that you did it to them.
 They are always playing the victim or the hero, and they are never the villain as in their own minds they rewrite history to escape accountability, to avoid any feelings of shame or remorse, their lack of ability to reflect and their lack of empathy towards others, with their black and white, good or bad thinking means once they’ve made their stories up these are their truths.

 Some might truly know what they are doing, yet as it serves them, they don’t care, they have a disorder it’s who they are, it’s become their beliefs and way of life, they see no reason to change as they believe it’s all your fault.
 It is never all your fault; no one deserves to be abused mentally or physically.

 Yes, they can act differently around different people, this is because they live playing the games of being in control and gaining attention, they can recognise if they treated all others badly, it would look bad on them, even though they’ed still be blaming those around them.

 It can be a few months or a lot of years, yet most narcissistic people seem at some point return to an ex of theirs that apparently treated the narcissist so terribly.